-When you add all of your school, church, Scouts, National Charity League, Assisteens, Key Club, college degree, sorority or fraternity hours, you may be amazed how much time you have volunteered in a year!
+When you add all of your school, church, Scouts, National Charity League, Assisteens, Key Club, college degree, and sorority or fraternity hours, you may be amazed how much time you have volunteered in a year!
 VolunteerCrowd verifies hours for school, club, and individual volunteering from middle school through college.
 (See below: Does VolunteerCrowd Certify all Hours?)
 Our program’s award calendar begins January 1st through December 31st.
 Take a longer term view and build your transcript over several years.
-Show a future college admissions officer or employer how you are different by dedicating yourself to making a difference.
+Show a future college admissions advisor or employer how you are different by dedicating yourself to making a difference.
 (See video.)

-Know PVSA Your Award Levels for Your Age
+Know PVSA Qualifying Levels for Your Age

 Kids (5-10 years old)

 Young adults (16-25)